Health and safety for industrial cleaners

 Protective clothing, high vis work clothing, PPE signs and protective equipment, such as PPE goggles may all be required to ensure the personal safety of your employees.
 These items can be included as part of your staff uniform with custom workwear embroidery.

 Here are some of the steps you should take to ensure health and safety of your workers and members of the general public in the industrial cleaning industry…

-Workers in the industrial cleaning industry often have their hands wet for an extended period of time (which can lead to dermatitis), and they’re also required to handle chemical cleaning products.
+Industrial cleaners often have their hands wet for an extended period of time (which can lead to dermatitis), and they’re also required to handle chemical cleaning products.
 If these come into contact with your skin and eyes, they can cause irritation and skin allergies, with symptoms including rashes, itching, and a burning sensation.
 Corrosive ingredients in chemical cleaners also have the potential to cause serious burns, and breathing in certain chemicals can also irritate your nose and throat, and increase your risk of developing asthma.

-Working with slippery surfaces
+PPE for working with slippery surfaces

-To find out more about how you can use safety workwear to ensure your workers’ health and safety in the industrial cleaning industry, check out our range of high visibility and flame resistant garments or contact phs Besafe.
+To find out more about how you can use industrial workwear to ensure your workers’ health and safety in the industrial cleaning industry, check out our range of high visibility and flame resistant garments or contact phs Besafe.